 Join us on Whatsapp

 Bulawayo is the second largest city in Zimbabwe after the capital Harare.
 Colloquially it is also known by various names such as “City of Kings”, Bluez Bulliesberg” or KoNthuthu ziyathunqa” or a place that continually exudes smoke.
 This phrase arose from the city’s historically large industrial base.
 The population of the city belongs to the Ndebele ethic and language group.
 Its wide tree-lined avenues, parks, rich colonial architecture along with lovely historic feel make it an attractive city to visit.
 Most the visitors come here as it is a gateway to Matobo National Park and an ideal staging point for Hwange National Park and Vic Falls.
-So whatever is on your mind book flights to Bulawayo and visit this attractive city.
+So whatever is on your mind book flight tickets to Bulawayo and visit this attractive city.
 Search and compare cheap flights from London to Bulawayo with Flight Office.

 Bulawayo is a laid-back place but still there are plenty of things that you can see and do over here.
 Start your sightseeing trip to Bulawayo with its main attraction the Matodo National Park which is a short drive away from the city centre.
 It is an expanse of granite hills and rock formations and has its spiritual significance as well.
 It has an extraordinary beautiful landscape, intriguing rock art and geological wonders which all make it a UNESCO World Heritage site which also holds the greatest concentration of leopards in Zimbabwe.
 Spend some time at Natural History Museum where you can get the comprehensive and general overview of different animals local to this region and Africa and get pretty educational exhibitions of the regions geology.
 You surely enjoy visiting Bulawayo Rail Museum which has a well preserved collection of everything related to trains.
 See rescued animals at Chipangali Wildlife Orphanage where the injured animals are rescued, cared for and prepared to release if possible.
 Here you will find a range of animals from leopards to bush babies who call Chipangali their home.